Iken.in

 iKen.in is an interactive knowledge sharing & social networking site, built on a collaborative learning model.
-The website is built keeping in mind the specific needs & dynamics involved in a learning process.
+The website was built keeping in mind the specific needs and dynamics involved in a learning process.
 Its participatory learning model helps users to share content and connect with peers.
 Apart from User Generated Content, UGC, users can also learn by taking tests available on the website which are customized for each standard (grade) in the K-12 segment.
 Also, Iken.in has a play section that features educational interactive games.

 History

-iKen is the brand of Mexus Education Private Limited.
-An education start up that has been leading innovations in schools and classrooms since 2007.
-Brand iKen is prominently known for its presence in schools for providing e-learning applications, Preschool curriculum and STEM education offerings.
+iKen is the brand of Mexus Education Private Limited. iKen is prominently known for its presence in schools for providing e-learning applications, Preschool curriculum and STEM education offerings.

 Over a period of time Iken.in has now evolved as a platform for connecting Schools - Students - Parents - Educators through iKen App and web platform.

 Website

-Built around socio-educational-networking concept, Iken.in primarily is a knowledge sharing website with a social networking feature.
+Iken.in primarily is a knowledge sharing website with a social networking feature.
 The course curriculum multimedia content available on Iken.in is developed by Mexus Education while users contribute by uploading content created by them adding to a repository of education oriented UGC.

 The website is primarily targeted at the K-12 segment, in line with related course material developed by Mexus Education under the iKen Books & iKen Library brand.
 On login, users define themselves as students or professionals.
 Students or learners can access course curriculum content specifically designed for their respective standards or grade.
 Professionals can participate and share knowledge & experience in their field of expertise.